Exploring Paint and Textures

 Instructions for Exploring Paint and Textures: a Process Art Activity:

 - Set out the materials in a large workspace.
 Pour the paint into cups or containers.

 - Have the kids add the texture materials to the paint and stir.
 We also added glue because I had visions of the texture materials not adhering with the paint and making a really huge mess when dried.

 - We started by having the kids use the popsicle sticks to paint with.
 (I still had dreams of that textured masterpiece the man had made.)
 Using popsicle sticks to paint with is a great fine motor activity.
 It works on the pincer grip and proprioceptive skills.

-- After painting that way for awhile the kids became more and more intrigued with the paint textures.
+- After painting that way for a while the kids became more and more intrigued by the paint textures.
 Soon they couldn’t resist touching and they quickly found that the textured paints were a magnificent sensory play experience.
 The kids smooshed it, rolled it into balls and used it as finger paints.